 *Not admitted to practice law.

-At Gardere, we are adept in identifying a buffet of opportunities to improve the international tax efficiency of client operations on our multinational client representations.
+At Gardere, our international tax attorneys are adept in identifying a buffet of opportunities to improve the tax efficiency of client operations on our multinational client representations.
 We regularly provide advice for clients on significant international tax issues, including subpart F, foreign tax credit, treaty-based issues, permanent establishment issues and U.S. trade or business issues.
 Our team of experienced international tax and transfer pricing attorneys in our Mexico City office leads the advisement strategies that often form the basis of our clients' FIN 48 positions.
 We also assist clients with structuring international merger and acquisition transactions, whether it be inbound, outbound, joint ventured or otherwise.

-Our tax attorneys have been engaged in transfer pricing matters for many years with a primary focus on finding transfer pricing solutions to specific client needs that we are confident can be successfully presented to global tax authorities.
+Our international tax attorneys have been engaged in transfer pricing matters for many years with a primary focus on finding transfer pricing solutions to specific client needs that we are confident can be successfully presented to global tax authorities.
 Gardere's team includes lawyers well versed in experience handling transfer pricing planning and controversy matters internationally as well.
 We take a common sense approach to managing major tax planning and controversies.

 An emerging issue for all multinational entities is the rapidly expanding use of permanent establishment theories by tax authorities seeking to increase the tax base of their countries.
 The Organization for Economic Co-operation and Development revised many of the pertinent treaty commentaries to facilitate such theories and has even proposed a new approach to permanent establishment matters altogether.
 These developments have been used opportunistically for some time by certain OECD member countries, and are now used by many nonmember source countries.
 Our team stays ahead of these developments so that we are ready to efficiently address permanent establishment issues.